- Shows and Tickets

 Elaine Lipinsky Family Foundation

-Running time: One hour and 40 minutes.
+Running time: 1 hour and 40 minutes.
 There is no intermission.

 Nick Gandiello (Playwright) is a playwright, screenwriter, and teaching artist based in New York.
 His plays include Oceanside (Merrimack Repertory Theatre), The Wedge Horse (Fault Line Theatre), Sunrise Highway (Ojai Playwrights Conference), Black Fly Spring (Xavier University), Swept (Williamstown Theatre Festival), At the Finish (Smith and Kraus’s The Best Ten-Minute Plays 2014), and Teeming Shore (The Best Ten-Minute Plays 2015).
 Mr. Gandiello was the 2015 Page 73 Productions Playwriting Fellow and was the winner of the 2016 Marin Theatre Company David Calicchio Emerging American Playwright Prize.
 He is an alumnus of the Ars Nova Play Group.
 His work has been developed or presented by Manhattan Theatre Club, Lark Play Development Center, The Flea, Samuel French’s Off Off Broadway Festival, Capital Stage, Premiere Stages, and Wide Eyed Productions, among others.
 For the screen, he developed and shot a television pilot, “Substance,” with Ready Set Go!
 Productions.
 Mr. Gandiello was the Literary Manager of Young Playwrights Inc. from 2012 to 2015 and is the Associate Artistic Director of Writopia Lab’s Worldwide Plays Festival.
 He received his M.F.A. from The New School for Drama.